mayalapp/gopher-frog-ribbit/README.md

 - The `FLSHE` folder contains all information needed to run the model for data from Fall Line Sandhills East and sample data to test running the model.
 - Note for other users: both of the above folders may be easily adapted to alternative datasets by organizing audio files to match the format given within each of those folders.
 - The `ribbit_functions` folder contains python functions that are used to run the model and organize data.
 They should not need to be edited for everyday use of the model.
-- The `gopher_call_examples` folder contains audio file examples of gopher frogs.

-## Current issues

-* Some of the file names in the verified Ichaway data have different values for the "minutes" than the actual audio files.
-This means when merging the verified data with the RIBBIT scores, we either (A) lose some data or we (B) assume the minutes indicator is unimportant.
-Currently we are using option (A), as it is more reliable, but we do lose some of our data.